cointobanks/lifetioncoin-docs/_includes/devdoc/guide_transactions.md

 4e2e .......................................
 Data
 {% endhighlight %}

-The `-datacarriersize` Dash Core configuration option allows you to set the maximum number of bytes in null data outputs that you will relay or mine.
+The `-datacarriersize` Lifetioncoin Core configuration option allows you to set the maximum number of bytes in null data outputs that you will relay or mine.